TheSoundCoder/GameChatBalancer/README.md

 2. Systray Application
    - Easy configuration via GUI - no extra configuration file editing needed
    - Auto-detect the Arduino based hardware
+   - The application recognises when the hardware is removed and will automatically reconnect when plugged in again
-   - Adjust Noise reduction level of the Hardware
+   - Adjust Noise reduction level of the Hardware during runtime
    - User settings are stored automatically and restored during application startup.